C-Section

 Recovery

-Shivering, nausea, and that sudden wave of cold can feel frightening if you were not expecting it.
-Here is why it happens and what your team usually does to manage it quickly.
+Shivering, nausea, and a sudden wave of cold can feel frightening if you weren't expecting them.
+Here's why it happens and how your team manages it.

 February 18, 2026 · 5 min read